Receiving payments through Exchange

 Update Your name and Email to include your buyer's information.

 Create a new unique password for the buyer.
-Be sure to give this password to your buyer because they will need to change it once they become the new Shopify account owner.
+Be sure to give this password to your buyer because they will need to change it once they become the new Shopify store owner.

 Click Save profile.